PeterXiao/spotfire/README.md

 1. JSViz and Spotfire code, which are explained within the JSViz documentation and
 2. Plotly code, which are explained both here and, in general, in the Plotly.js documentation

+## Source Files

+The example code is located within this Github repository in the [examples/PlotlyJSViz](https://github.com/plotly/spotfire/tree/master/examples/PlotlyJSViz) directory.